-Dolma, is a food I was first introduced to when I was about 20 years old.
+I was first introduced to Iraqui Dolma when I was about 20 years old.
 What a 20 year old, Italian-American girl would know or remember from her first Dolma meal is hard to say…but this girl remembered it all, down to her first bite.
 I had the privilege of working with a young woman who was originally from Iraq.
 She and her family fled to Germany in the 1980’s, and 10 years later, they came to America.
 She was a hairdresser, and we worked together in the same salon.
 Every Christmas, her mother made us a huge platter of Dolma.
-It was so damn good, I can still remember the pleasure today.
+It was so damn good, that decades later, I can still remember the amazing taste of this dish.
 The taste was so distinctive, and it’s something I’ve dreamed of reproducing for my family, but never knew how…that is until now.
-I had seen the press on Meghan Markle’s charity cookbook, “Together”, which highlighted the victims of the terrible Grenfell Tower fire, in which many lifes and homes were lost.
+I had seen the press on Meghan Markle’s charity cookbook, “Together”, which highlighted the victims of the terrible Grenfell Tower fire, (in the U.K.) in which many lives and homes were lost.

 Proceeds to victims